Finsler Geometry, Spacetime & Gravity -- From Metrizability of Berwald Spaces to Exact Vacuum Solutions in Finsler Gravity: Ricci-flatness of m -Kropina spaces

 such that $H$ satifies $\delta^{ab}\partial_a \partial_b H=0$. \end{prop} \begin{proof} First of all, since $\D u$ is covariantly constant, it follows by \Cref{eq:ab_cc_pre} that any $F$ defined by \eqref{eq:nullmKroptrivialRicciFlat} is Ricci-flat, since the Ricci tensor of the Lorentzian metric (which vanishes, by \cref{eq:metric_cc_null_1form_vac_sol}) must coincide with the affine Ricci tensor of $F$, which therefore vanishes, implying that also the Finsler-Ricci tensor vanishes, by \cref{lem:RicciTensors}.

 Conversely, suppose that $F$ is Ricci-flat.
 Since $F$ is locally metrizable it can be written in the standard form \eqref{eq:standard_pp_wave_m_Kropina} with $a$ and $b$ given by \eqref{eq:original_pp_wave_metricl} and \eqref{eq:original_1forml}, respectively.
 Since the 1-form $b = \D u$ is covariantly constant with respect to the corresponding metric $a$, it follows that the affine connection on $F$ coincides with the affine connection on $a$.
 So since $F$ is Ricci-flat, $a$ is Ricci-flat as well.
-Hence it follows from \cref{lem:coordchange} that $F$ can be written locally in the form \eqref{eq:nullmKroptrivialRicciFlat}, as desired. \end{proof} With this, we have classified (locally, at least) all locally metrizable, Ricci-flat $m$-Kropina metrics in $(1+3)$D. We end this chapter with a final remark about the implications of our findings for the study of vacuum solutions in Finsler gravity.
-The results show that any Berwald $m$-Kropina solution to the Finsler field equations in vacuum that is not of one of the trivial forms \eqref{eq:unique_nonnull_ricci_flat_mKrop} or \eqref{eq:nullmKroptrivialRicciFlat}, must be one for which at least one of the following two conditions is satisfied: \begin{enumerate}[(i)] \item the 1-form is null and $F$ is not locally metrizable; \item $F$ is not Ricci-flat. \end{enumerate} In light of the fact (cf. \cref{part:vacuum_sols}) that for Berwald $m$-Kropina spaces with null 1-form $\beta$ the vacuum field equations are equivalent to the vanishing of the Finsler-Ricci tensor \cite{Fuster:2018djw}, it follows that we can equivalently write these two conditions as: \begin{enumerate}[(i)] \item the 1-form is null and $F$ is not locally metrizable; \item the 1-form is not null and $F$ is not Ricci-flat. \end{enumerate} To complete the classification of exact vacuum solutions to the field equations within the class of Berwald $m$-Kropina spaces, a better understanding of these two scenarios is required.
-While it is currently not known whether vacuum solutions satisfying (ii) exist at all, some examples of Ricci-flat spaces satisfying (i) have been obtained, as shown by the example below.
-Nevertheless, a thorough investigation of both cases (i) and (ii) has yet to be carried out. \begin{ex} Consider the Finsler metric from \cref{ex:FinslerVSI},
+Hence it follows from \cref{lem:coordchange} that $F$ can be written locally in the form \eqref{eq:nullmKroptrivialRicciFlat}, as desired. \end{proof} With this, we have classified (locally, at least) all locally metrizable, Ricci-flat $m$-Kropina metrics in $(1+3)$D whose 1-forms have a constant causal character.
+We end this chapter with a final remark about the implications of our findings for the study of vacuum solutions in Finsler gravity.
+The results show that any Berwald $m$-Kropina solution to the Finsler field equations in vacuum that is not of one of the trivial forms \eqref{eq:unique_nonnull_ricci_flat_mKrop} or \eqref{eq:nullmKroptrivialRicciFlat}, must be one for which at least one of the following three conditions is satisfied: \begin{enumerate}[(i)] \item the 1-form is null and $F$ is not locally metrizable; \item $F$ is not Ricci-flat; \item the causal character of $b$ is not constant. \end{enumerate} In light of the fact (cf. \cref{part:vacuum_sols}) that for Berwald $m$-Kropina spaces with null 1-form $\beta$ the vacuum field equations are equivalent to the vanishing of the Finsler-Ricci tensor \cite{Fuster:2018djw}, it follows that we can equivalently write these conditions as: \begin{enumerate}[(i)] \item the 1-form is null and $F$ is not locally metrizable; \item the 1-form is not null and $F$ is not Ricci-flat. \item the causal character of $b$ is not constant. \end{enumerate} To complete the classification of exact vacuum solutions to the field equations within the class of Berwald $m$-Kropina spaces, a better understanding of these two scenarios is required.
+While it is currently not known whether vacuum solutions satisfying (ii) or (iii) exist at all, some examples of Ricci-flat spaces satisfying (i) have been obtained, as shown by the example below.
+Nevertheless, a thorough investigation of each of the cases (i)-(iii) has yet to be carried out. \begin{ex} Consider the Finsler metric from \cref{ex:FinslerVSI},

 with $m\neq 1$, denote $x^1 = x$ and $x^2 = y$ and set